anywhichway/denodata/README.md

 Primitive keys are automatically converted to the arrays required by Deno KV.

-Deno KV does not provide a `db.clear` function.
-Denobase does.
+Deno KV does not provide a `db.clear` function. denodata does.

 ```javascript